 1. Online freight broker training

-This type of freight broker training is typically delivered via the internet, usual in the form of a course or membership website where you can login and access the training 24/7.
+Online freight broker training is delivered via the internet, usual in the form of an online course or membership website where you can login and access the training 24/7 at your convenience.

-The training is typically either written articles and/or pre-recorded or live videos where an instructor teaches and coaches students through the various steps to starting and growing a successful freight brokerage.
+The online training may consist of articles, pre-recorded or live videos where an instructor teaches and coaches students through the various steps to starting and growing a successful freight brokerage.

-In addition, online training’s usually offer some form of downloadable and or printable resources that users can use offline while away from their computer.
+In addition, online training’s usually offer various downloadable and or printable resources that users can use offline while away from their computer.

-Things like forms, contracts, cheat sheets, checklists, guides and the list goes on.
+Things like freight broker forms, freight broker contracts, cheat sheets, checklists, guides and the list goes on.

 - Typically less expensive ($100-$500 range)